Photographer/Designer Keith R. Stevenson sits down with ENX2 Social Media Manager Logan Godfrey for an in-depth discussion on social media marketing.

 Logan: Yeah, a lot of people a lot of things people don’t see behind the scenes, right?
 They would not get it.

-Keith: Yeah, so and you mentioned all these different platforms that you work on.
-So, each of those platforms — does it require a different approach to create different content or is it kind of, you know, you can just make the same post on all across all things or does it just depends?
+Keith: Yeah, and you mentioned all these different platforms that you work on.
+So, each of those platforms — does it require a different approach to create different content or is it kind of, you know, you can just make the same post on all across all things or does it just depend?

 Logan: Yes, and no. Like if you were trying to get a certain call of action out of somebody, you would try to replicate that idea in all the social media platforms.
 But every one has a different approach.
 There’s certain things you can do on Twitter that you can’t do on Facebook and vice versa.
 You can post web links on all the other social media platforms besides Instagram, unless it’s advertising, but you have to know all these different things when you’re doing things like that.
 So you have to cater post a certain way because you wouldn’t want to say, “Click here” on an organic Instagram post when you can’t click on anything.
 So you don’t want to confuse people.